OceanographyforEveryone/OpenCTD/README.md

 ###Acknowledgments

 This software has been kludged together by Andrew Thaler, based on code from Walt Holm, arduino.cc samples, Atlas scientific, Vhati, and Russell Neches.
 OpenCTD was designed by Andrew Thaler, Kersey Sturdivant, and Russell Neches.

+###Code of Conduct

+Please review our [Contributor Code of Conduct](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/CODE_OF_CONDUCT.md) prior to your first contribution.